zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 2. Delete the `config/assets.rb` and `assets/config/manifest.js` files from your
    project.

-3. If you've already upgraded to Rails 8, then Propshaft is already included in your application.
+3. If you've already upgraded to Zoisite 8, then Propshaft is already included in your application.
 Otherwise, install it using `bundle add propshaft`.

-4. Remove the `config.assets.paths << Rails.root.join('app', 'assets')` line
+4. Remove the `config.assets.paths << Zoisite.root.join('app', 'assets')` line
    from your `application.rb` file.

 5. Migrate asset helpers by replacing all instances of asset helpers in your CSS